 Emotional support: This is what people often think of when they talk about social support.
-People are emotionally supportive when they listen to you, show empathy, and tell you that they care about you.
-For example, if you separated from your partner or lost your job, a close friend might offer you physical comfort, such as a hug or call every day for the first few weeks afterwards just to see how you are doing.
+People are emotionally supportive when they tell you that they care about you.
+For example, if you separated from your partner or lost your job, a close friend might call every day for the first few weeks afterwards just to see how you are doing and to let you know that they care.

-Practical help: People who care about you might give you practical help or services, such as gifts of money or food, help with cooking or child care, or help moving house.
-This kind of support helps you complete tasks in your daily life and ease some of the daily stressors you may experience.
+Practical help: People who care about you might give you practical help such as gifts of money or food, help with cooking or child care, or help moving house.
+This kind of support helps you complete tasks in your daily life.